kmg3821/renju-ai/README.md

 Then,

-1. Run the renju binary
+1. Run the renju executable
 2. Open ``localhost:8080`` in the browser
 3. Play